 For many Bookmap traders, this would have been a high-probability signal to get short.
-Prices did drop consistently for the next three hours, but just looking at the Coinbase Pro order book showed no significant area of liquidity for a profitable exit of the trade.
+Prices dropped consistently for the next three hours, but just looking at the Coinbase Pro order book showed no significant area of liquidity for a profitable exit of the trade.
 Instead, about 2 hours after the original signal, prices just suddenly decided to rebound for no apparent reason.

 However, looking at the Multibook chart we see a very clear absorption of the selling at 50,500.
 A trader that took the original position could take full or partial profits here, or even go long.
 Either way, the Bookmap heatmap of a BTCUSD pair on a single exchange showed a very clear potential entry point, but only in combination with Multibook would the trader have had the opportunity to seize as much of the $2k move as possible.